 2. Increased Quality

-Workflows are automated and the number of deviations are reduced.
+Workflows are automated and the number of deviations is reduced.

 3. Increased PI Oversight